Dippys/Dippys/index.md

 ## Welcome to my Page

-I'm a High-school Graduate pursuing a degree in Computer Science & Electrical Engineering, I also do Ethical Hacking on the side & Cyber Security.
+I'm a High-school Graduate pursuing a degree in Computer Science & Electrical Engineering.

 ### About me
 - Name: Ahmed Khidr